Implementation of Knowledge Organisers in Year 8 English lessons

 Description of the innovation

-• Pupils would be given a KO at the beginning of the unit which would categorise all the knowledge that pupils would need over the course of that unit.
+- Pupils were given a KO at the beginning of the unit that categorised all the knowledge that pupils would need over the course of that unit.

-• Each lesson would begin with a five-question knowledge recap pertinent to the ensuing lesson.
+- Each lesson began with a five-question knowledge recap pertinent to the ensuing lesson.

-• Pupils would be encouraged to refer to the KO during lesson time to reinforce missing knowledge.
+- Pupils were encouraged to refer to the KO during lesson time to reinforce missing knowledge.

-• Weekly 10-question quizzes would test pupils on a specific knowledge category.
+- Weekly 10-question quizzes tested pupils on a specific knowledge category.

-• Homework would consist of quiz revision and completion of activities taken from the KO.
+- Homework consisted of quiz revision and completion of activities taken from the KO.

 Summary of the evaluation

-The school: The project took place in a mixed, comprehensive school in Brent, North West London.
-Among the 1,600 pupils enrolled, there is a large mixture of ethnic backgrounds and one in three pupils speak English as a second language or are bilingual.
+The project took place in a mixed, comprehensive school in Brent, North West London.
+Among the 1,600 pupils enrolled, there is a large mixture of ethnic backgrounds and one-in-three pupils speak English as a second language or are bilingual.

 Summary of findings

-As a whole, pupils who took part in the innovation made less progress than those who did not.
+As a whole, pupils who took part in the innovation made less progress than those who did not (effect size = -0.17).
 Having said this, elements of the lesson design were popular with pupils and teachers alike.